FreeRTOS/FreeRTOS-Plus-TCP/source/portable/NetworkInterface/STM32Fxx/readme.md

-This is a FreeeRTOS+TCP driver that works for STM32Fxx parts.
+This is a FreeRTOS+TCP driver that works for STM32Fxx parts.

 CONFIGURATION AND RUNNING